Pinchas (Phinehas / Dark Skinned)

 The death toll ended when Pinchas (the grandson of Aaron) killed the Israelite Zimri, a Simeonite leader who openly brought a Midianite princess into his tent.

-Pinchas entered his tent and plunged a spear through both of them.
+Pinchas entered their tent and plunged a spear through both of them.

 God Honors Zeal for Himself